 *On this date in 1925, the first meeting of the American Negro Labor Congress took place.
-It was established by the Communist Party as a vehicle for advancing the rights of African Americans, propagandizing for communism within the Black community and recruiting black members for the party.
+It was established by the Communist Party as a vehicle for advancing the rights of African Americans, propagandizing communism within the Black community, and recruiting black members for the party.

-The organization opened in Chicago, they attacked the segregationist practices of many of the unions affiliated with the American Federation of Labor (AFL); it also campaigned against lynching, the disfranchisement of black Americans, and Jim Crow laws.
-The group was renamed the League of Struggle for Negro Rights in 1930.
-The League was particularly active in organizing support for the "Scottsboro Boys", nine black men sentenced to death in 1931 for crimes they had not committed.
+The organization opened in Chicago.
+It attacked the segregationist practices of many unions affiliated with the American Federation of Labor (AFL).
+It campaigned against lynching, the disfranchisement of black Americans, and Jim Crow laws.
+The group was renamed the League of Struggles for Negro Rights in 1930.
+The League supported the "Scottsboro Boys," nine black men sentenced to death in 1931 for crimes they had not committed.

-This was a broadly-based organization with the goal of fighting for Black liberation.
-During the Great Depression, the party worked in the United States to unite black and white workers and intellectuals in the fight for racial justice.
+This was a broadly-based organization to fight for Black liberation.
+During the Great Depression, the party worked in the United States to unite black and white workers and intellectuals in fighting racial justice.
 This period represented the Party's peak of prestige in African American communities.
-NNC was opposed to war, fascism, and discrimination, especially racial discrimination.
-During the Great Depression era, a majority of Americans faced immense economic problems.
-Many lost their jobs and as a result, were forced to live at the margins of society.
+NNC opposed war, fascism, and discrimination, especially racial discrimination.
+During the Great Depression, most Americans faced immense economic problems.
+Many lost their jobs and, as a result, were forced to live at the margins of society.
 The crisis highlighted inequities for many African Americans, who were unemployed at higher rates than white.
-Historically, many black workers were segregated and racially discriminated in the labor force.
+Historically, many black workers were segregated and racially discriminated against in the labor force.

-In order to combat racism within their respective jobs, they had to establish a union.
-However, many of the white unions around the depression excluded African Americans from their protection and benefits.
-Black workers took initiative to unite against racism and classism.
+To combat racism within their respective jobs, they had to establish a union.
+However, many white unions during the Depression excluded African Americans from their protection and benefits.
+Black workers took the initiative to unite against racism and classism.
 "John P. Davis and Communist Party leader James Ford decided to bring together meaningful organizations that would be dedicated in the ongoing fight against racial discrimination."
-Class does not embody one particular race but transcends racial borders to integrate many ethnic groups alike to face a similar struggle: a class struggle.
+Class does not embody one particular race but transcends racial borders to integrate many ethnic groups to face a similar struggle: a class struggle.

-Around 1946, the NNC merged with the International Labor Defense (ILD) and National Federation for Constitutional Liberties (NFCL) a civil rights advocacy group.
-They were made up from a broad range of people (including many trade unionists, religious organizations, African American civil rights advocates and professional organizations).
-The NFCL was founded at a national conference on civil liberties held in Washington, D.C. in June 1940, it lasted until 1946.
-The purpose of the Federation was co-ordinate the activities of the various groups involved within the organization to gain greater democratic freedoms for civil rights advocacy.
-They too were against lynching, poll tax, and discrimination, the Jim Crow laws, and ran campaigns.
+Around 1946, the NNC merged with the International Labor Defense (ILD) and National Federation for Constitutional Liberties (NFCL), a civil rights advocacy group.
+They comprised many people (including many trade unionists, religious organizations, African American civil rights advocates, and professional organizations).
+The NFCL was founded at a national conference on civil liberties held in Washington, D.C., in June 1940; it lasted until 1946.
+The purpose of the Federation was to coordinate the activities of the various groups involved within the organization to gain greater democratic freedoms for civil rights advocacy.
+They also were against lynching, poll tax, and discrimination, the Jim Crow laws and ran campaigns.